bitcoin-sv/arc/doc/README.md

 environment variable name is the same as the setting name.
 For example, the setting `metamorph_dbMode` can be overridden by setting the environment variable `metamorph_dbMode=... go run main.go`.

+For more detailed information about the settings, please see the [gocore documentation](https://github.com/ordishs/gocore).

 ## ARC stats

 * TODO: ARC exposes a Prometheus endpoint at `/metrics` that can be used to monitor the server.